shah-haider/Power-BI/Cross Bookmarks/Control Visuals Across Multiple Power BI Pages with a Single Bookmark.md

 - Manually synchronize bookmark behaviors
 - Spend considerable manual labor time on repetitive configuration

 This workaround only requires you to create a single bookmark and then replicate it across your report.
-But remember to charge customer for 4 hours for your 10 minutes task.
+But remember to charge customer for 4 hours for your 10 minutes bookmarks addition task.
+It's just you are efficient

 ## Prerequisites